Oregon Garden: History

 The Oregon Association of Nurseries first conceived the idea of a public showcase garden in the 1940s.
 Work towards the creation of such a garden began in earnest around 1990, when the OAN began seeking a location for their project.
 Around that same time, the City of Silverton was searching for a way to use their reclaimed wastewater.
 These serendipitous situations led Silverton to purchase the land south of downtown and dedicate it to the future garden in 1995.
 As a result, Silverton's wastewater is filtered through a series of terraced wetlands located in the garden, collected in a holding tank and used to meet all of the garden's irrigation needs.
 In April 1996, a master plan was created for the garden which includes ultimately developing all 240 acre of the site.

 The groundbreaking ceremony occurred June 27, 1997, and featured high-ranking Oregon politicians.
 The garden opened to the public during a dedication on April 17, 1999.
 Attendance at the garden totaled 250,000 visitors the first year.
 Subsequent ceremonies dedicated additional features such as the Gordon House on March 2, 2002, and the Rediscovery Forest and Natural Resources Center on June 7, 2002.
 In 2002, the water garden won an award from the American Society of Landscape Architects for environmental friendliness.

-Funding

-The Oregon Garden faced a series of financial hardships throughout its early years, but through the support of its partners has become a successful destination attracting visitors from Oregon and beyond.
-Initial development saw a relatively ambitious series of garden expansions.
-This, combined with lower than expected attendance, quickly depleted the project's funds.
-Financial contributions from the Oregon Lottery, City of Silverton, and Marion County have helped keep it functioning.

-In 2005, Marion County issued $5 million in bonds to support the attraction.
-In 2005, the Oregon Garden Foundation placed the garden in receivership as attendance had declined to 40,000 people that year with a delinquent debt of $8 million.
-For 2006, the Garden lost $1.1 million with a revenue of less than $275,000.

-The garden nearly closed due to its financial obligations.